TransMIA: Membership Inference Attacks Using Transfer Shadow Training: Evaluation

 In this section we describe the shadow models and attack models.
 We assume a scenario where all the layers of the target model $\fS$ except the last fully connected layer are published as $\gS$ for transfer learning.
 The adversary leverages $\gS$ for transfer shadow training.
 We apply the same settings to both target models generated with the ImageNet and VGGFace2 datasets.

 We construct shadow models with three learning approaches: \emph{baseline}, \emph{freezing}, and \emph{fine-tuning}.
-The baseline approach is the original membership inference attack proposed by Shokri et al.~\cite{Shokri_SP17}, where we do not utilize any layers of the transferred model $\gS$ to construct shadow models.
-We denote this baseline approach by \BaselineMIA{}.
+The baseline approach, denoted by \BaselineMIA{}, is the original membership inference attack proposed by Shokri~\etal{}~\cite{Shokri_SP17}, where we do not utilize any layers of the transferred model $\gS$ to construct shadow models.
 The freezing and fine-tuning approaches are instances of our proposed methods described in Section~\ref{sub:MI-transfer_overview}.

-In our experiments, we construct 100 shadow models for each learning approach.
+In our experiments, we construct 100 shadow models for each learning approach (i.e., $\cSH = 100$).
 For each shadow model $\fSH^i$, we prepare a shadow training dataset $\DSHItrain$ and a shadow test dataset $\DSHItest$ by randomly selecting images of $\DSHtrain$ and $\DSHtest$, respectively.
 Each shadow model $\fSH^i$ is trained with the corresponding shadow training dataset $\DSHItrain$.
-In the experiments in Section~\ref{sub:attacks:MIA}, we set the size of $\DSHItrain$ to 100, 200, 300, 400, 500, 600, 800, or 1,000.
-We also construct a shadow test dataset $\DSHtest$ for $\fSH^i$ with the same size as $\DSHItrain$.
+In our experiments, the size of $\DSHItrain$ is 100, 200, 300, 400, 500, 600, 800, or 1,000.
+We also construct a shadow test dataset $\DSHItest$ for $\fSH^i$ with the same size as $\DSHItrain$.
 As a result, the attack training dataset $\DAtrain$ has the same number of records with the $\Lin$ and $\Lout$ labels.

 We perform our transfer learning-based membership inference attack with the \emph{learning-based approach} and the \emph{entropy-based approach}.
-For learning-based approach, we construct two types of attack models: a deep neural network (DNN) and a support vector machine (SVM).
-We denote by \TransMIADNN{} and \TransMIASVM{} our membership inference attacks with the DNN and with the SVM, respectively.
+For learning-based approach, we construct two types of attack models: a deep neural network (DNN) and a support vector machine (SVM), denoted by \TransMIADNN{} and \TransMIASVM{} respectively.
 In our experiments, we evaluate \TransMIADNN{}, \TransMIASVM{}, and \TransMIAE{}.

 The neural network has three fully-connected hidden layers.
 The numbers of neurons for the hidden layers are 50, 30, and 5.
 For each class label $y$, we obtain an attack training dataset $\DAtrain$ and construct the attack model (i.e., 100 attack models in total).
 We train each attack model with 50 epochs.